 At the end of the meeting, those involved should be reminded that a written record of the meeting will be created and circulated to those present to check for accuracy.
 They should also be reminded of confidentiality requirements as appropriate.

-All parties should also be made aware of what will happen next under the Managing Capability Policy.
+All parties should also be made aware of what will happen next under the Managing Capability Policy or Interim Guidance for Managing Probation.

 8.1 Adjournments